SenseNet/docs.sensenet.com/content/guides/content-management/08-versioning.md

 ![checkout_file](../img/checkout_file.png)

-In the same way you can checkin the file.
+In the same way you can check-in the file.

 To know if a file is currently checked out see the lock symbol.